Ramgarh Lake

-Ramgarh Lake was a lake situated near Jamwa Ramgarh in Rajasthan, India.
+Ramgarh Lake was a lake situated in Jamwa Ramgarh, near Jaipur city in the Jaipur district in Indian state of Rajasthan.
 The last time the lake received water was 1999 and it has been dry since 2000.
-It is situated 32 km from Jaipur, and covers a maximum area of 15.5 km2.
+It is situated 32 km from Jaipur, the district headquarters and covers a maximum area of 15.5 km2.
 The lake was built by Maharaja Sawai Ram Singh II in 1876 to provide relief to the inhabitants of Ramgarh.
 At one time the lake was the main source of water supply to Jaipur City.
 It was a popular picnic spot, particularly after the rainy season.

 History

 During the 1982 Asian Games the rowing events were held on Ramgarh Lake.
 Localities believe that the water body has died a premature death due to the carelessness of state government.
 In 2011 the Rajasthan High Court had ordered the district administration to remove numerous encroachments that came up in the catchment area halting the free flow of water to it.
 However encroachment in the catchment area of dam still prevails and there is little hope that the water will be recharged.